kenan-rhoton/openwg/rules.markdown

 They may take the following Actions:

 - Move: A unit must not be in combat to Move.
 To Move a unit, move each of the models a distance up to the model's Move characteristic.
 - Run: A unit must not be in combat to Run.
-To Run a unit, take the Move action twice.
+To Run a unit, take the Move action adding +4".
 - Charge: A unit must not be in combat to Charge.
-To Charge a unit, it must move in a straight line into combat.
-This move may be of up to twice its Move characteristic.
+To Charge a unit, it must move into combat.
+This move may be of up to its Move characteristic +4".
 It may then immediately Fight.
 - Shoot: Attack with their Ranged Weapons.
 If the unit is in combat it must Attack a unit it's in combat with.
 If it isn't, it may Move before or after Shooting.
 - Retreat: A unit must be in combat to Retreat.
-A unit may not Retreat if it was Charged this turn..
+A unit may not Retreat if it was Charged this turn.
 To Retreat a unit, take the Move action twice.
+It must end outside of combat.
 - Fight: A unit must be in combat to Fight.
 Attack with that unit's Melee Weapons.
-You may make an Adjust move of up to 3" with that unit.
+You may make an Adjust move of up to 3" with that unit before attacking.
 This move cannot take you out of combat.

 ## Leadership